mpage882/StudyQuiz/README.md

 ## Installation

-To run this program, download the code file and open it in your Python IDE of choice.
+To run this program, clone this repository or copy and paste the code directly to your Python IDE of choice.

 ## Acknowledgements